ANTS-Framework/ants/README.rst

 Running ANTS with the default configuration will use ansible-pull to clone `the ANTS playbook <https://github.com/ANTS-Framework/playbook>`__ from a github repository and execute an ansible run.

-By default, this will add a message of the day to your macOS or Linux client.
+By default, this will add a message of the day to your macOS or Linux host.
 Logs of all the runs are stored at ``/var/log/ants``.

 ----------------------
 Where to go from here?